yuto-ogawa/Future-convergence-theory/theory/development-map.md

 ## Axiomatization of Future-Causal Physics

 Phase 92: Black Hole Information Preservation and the Dual Structure of Entropy in Future Convergence Theory — An Axiomatic Integration of Thermodynamic Entropy and Future-Convergence Entropy

+phase 93: Future Convergence Theory
+A Unified Axiomatic Theory of
+Manifestation Constraints, the Future Causal Information Field, Gravity, Quantum Theory, Black Holes, and Cosmology

+phase 94: Ontological Constraints and the Mathematical Foundations of the Future Information Field in Future Convergence Theory A Unified Reconstruction of Possibility, Quantum Allowance, Gravitational Fixation, and Projection

+phase 95: Existential Derivation from the Meaning Density Tensor — A Foundational Bridge from Unified Ontology to Artificial Intelligence —

+phase 96: Judgment-Generative Ontology
+— Construction of an Ontological Preservation Axiom System through Origin-Irradiation, Existence-Preservation Judgment, and the Semantic-Density Tensor —